mikl-shortcuts/Nuvole-AI-Configuration/README.md

 ## How to make changes to the translation for Nuvole AI?

 1. Fork this repository;
-2. Make changes to file with translations:
+2. Make changes to file with translations (`dictionaries/language-code.json`):
   - Translate what is in `value` into the language that names the file;
   - Change what is translated by AI (see `translatedBy`.
 At the same time, changing `translatedBy` to the value of `human`;
   - Translate only what you know and are 100% sure of.
 The original version of the element is shown in `original.value`.
 3. Once you have translated and corrected all the translations of the elements, make a contribute by opening a pull request.